microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/driveitem_search.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+---
 # Search for a DriveItems within a drive

 Search the hierarchy of items for items matching a query.
-You can search within a folder hierarhcy, a whole drive, or files shared with the current user.
+You can search within a folder hierarchy, a whole drive, or files shared with the current user.

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](../concepts/permissions_reference.md).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|